ko5tik/pribluda.de/contents/articles/wintersmith/index.md

  <span class="more"></span>

-A long time ago in another galaxy (or better said in another century) I created my website using technologies available back then
+A long time ago in another galaxy (or better said in another century) I created my website using technologies available back then:

  - Apache
  - mod_perl